10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

     - Rho Phase($\rho$):

         - Shuffles the order of a vector in the same row and column.
 Here, there is no need to create new cells to constrain this relationship.
-But since multiple bits are combined in one cell here, an additional 26 cells are needed to separate the data during the bit shifting check.
+However since multiple bits are combined in one cell here, an additional 26 cells are needed to separate the data during the bit shifting check.

     - Pi Phase($\pi$):